Turn on 5G: Ericsson completes 5G Platform for operators

 Ericsson Distributed Cloud – accelerating 5G and IoT growth

-Ericsson also evolves its Distributed Cloud offering for cloud application deployment across multiple sites - central, distributed, and edge.
+Ericsson also evolves its Edge Computing offering for cloud application deployment across multiple sites - central, distributed, and edge.
 Managed, orchestrated, and perceived as one solution, it improves latency, security, and resilience, and fulfils regulatory requirements for 5G-enabled use cases.
 Ericsson Distributed Cloud combines the best of telecom and cloud to enable networks as open cloud platforms for all workloads, including telecom, consumer, and enterprise applications.

 As part of the Ericsson Distributed Cloud, Ericsson will support deployments of hardware options in a multi-vendor framework.
 With fast deployable telecom-grade open software for remote upgrade and operation, Ericsson brings Software Defined Infrastructure (SDI) to the edge.
 To support efficient deployment of cloud native applications, Ericsson also expands the offering with support for containers in a distributed cloud infrastructure.